GlodBlock/ExtendedAE/src/main/resources/assets/extendedae/ae2guide/epp_intro/entro_shard.md

 <ItemImage id="extendedae:entro_shard" scale="4"></ItemImage>
 </Row>

-You will get Entro Shard if you break [Entro bud](./entro_budding.md) when it isn't fully grown.
-8 Entro Shards can be crafted back to
+You will get an Entro Shard if you break an [Entro Bud](./entro_budding.md) before it is fully grown.
+Eight Entro Shards can be crafted back into an
 <ItemLink id="extendedae:entro_crystal" />.